After doing some initial ECG experiments with a simple Arduino shield,

 Make sure the machine is cool (hotend less then 60°C) before you start printing.

 Make sure the outside of your nozzle is clean.
 (Don't care for the hole.)
+Always retract the filament until it is completely outside the hot end after printing.

 Before starting to actualy print, manually insert the filament until it has overcome the barrier between bowden tube and the actual hot end (there's a slight change in resistance and a noise), then slooooowly go further until you feel the resistance of the plastic hitting the bottom of the extruder.